someengineering/resoto.com/blog/2022/05-16-resoto-metrics/index.md

 3. Login as `admin` with password `admin` and set a new password.

-4. Go to Settings > Data Sources > Add Data Source > Prometheus
+4. On the left go to Settings > Data Sources > Add Data Source > Prometheus

 5. In the URL field, enter the Prometheus URL e.g. `http://tsdb.docker.internal:9090`